klittle314/IHI_Covid_Public/README.md

 ## Details and limitations of the current method

-### Requirement of 21 records to fit the control chart in Epochs 2 and 3 can lead to apparent control chart signals that are ignored
+### Requirement of 21 records to fit the chart in Epochs 2 and 3 can lead to apparent chart signals that are ignored
-Our requirement of 21 records before calculating control limits in Epochs 2 and 3 can lead to special cause signals within the 21 record span.
+Our requirement of 21 records before calculating limits in Epochs 2 and 3 can lead to special cause signals within the 21 record span.
 We imposed the 21 record rule to align with typical control chart advice to have 20 records to calculate chart parameters and to allow three weeks of data for the adjustment algorithm.
 Our requirement of 21 records tends to reduce the number of phases in a series relative to code that does not impose the requirement.

-Our method does not react to the signals within the initial 21 records even though one may argue that such signals undermine the basis for the control limit calculations.
+Our method does not react to the signals within the initial 21 records even though one may argue that such signals undermine the basis for the limit calculations.
 For example, Turkey shows a signal in the beginning of phase 7, with eight consecutive points above the mid line in records six to sixteen of the phase.
 An analyst working by hand might identify the signal of special cause in 11 deaths above the midline and decide not to calculate limits or annotate the phase to indicate the poor fit.

 ![Turkey signal in baseline](images/Turkey%20signal%20in%20baseline%202020-11-08_16-35-49.jpg)